Geology of Hong Kong

 [Fig.1] Geological map of Hong Kong showing the distribution of faults and different rock types in Hong Kong.
 Modified from Civil Engineering Development Department, HKSAR.

 Geological Evolution

 The geological history of Hong Kong is mainly divided into three periods.
-From the Devonian to the early Jurassic is the pre-volcanic sedimentary period.
-Environment of Hong Kong alternated between a river plain and a shallow sea setting.
-Rocks of this period are characterized by a variety of fossils, heavily folded strata and steeply tilted beds.
-Later, from the middle Jurassic to the early Cretaceous period, Hong Kong experienced a volcanic period.
-It is marked by the massive coverage of volcanic lava, ash, and granitic rocks.
-From the middle Cretaceous onward, it is the post-volcanic sedimentary period.
-It is represented by reddish colored sedimentary rocks which as an indication of an arid tropical climate during deposition.
+From the Devonian to the early Jurassic is the pre-volcanic sedimentary period, where the environment of Hong Kong alternated between a river plain and a shallow sea setting; rocks of this period are characterised by a variety of different fossils, heavily folded strata, and steeply tilted beds.
+Later, from the middle Jurassic to the early Cretaceous period, Hong Kong experienced a volcanic period, marked by the massive coverage of volcanic lava, ash, and granitic rocks.
+From the middle Cretaceous onward is the post-volcanic sedimentary period, represented by reddish coloured sedimentary rocks, an indication of an arid tropical climate during deposition.

 Major rock units in Hong Kong are shown by chronological order in the table below.